szabgab/perlmaven.com/sites/en/pages/moose-creating-subtypes.md

 $student->sex('male');
 ```

-We call the constructor giving the person a name and then using the `sex` method with the <b>'m'</b> value.
+We call the constructor giving the person a name and then using the `sex` method with the **'m'** value.
 Then if we call the getter of the same method, it will return 'm' and that will be printed by `say`.

 If we call the setter with some other string, for example 'male' as in the example, because we thought that should